Learn how to make the ordinary look extraordinary.

-This class is the first in a series of still life photography tutorials showing how to shoot creative imagery that could be used for wall art and even stock photography.
+This class is the first in a series of still life photography tutorials showing how to shoot creative imagery perfect for wall art or stock libraries.

-In this first class Karl uses a basic food ingredient you’ll find in many households to create a simple flat lay arrangement.
-As he talks you through his idea you’ll see how he overcomes problems such as creating depth in the image and keeping items in position.
-He also shows a simple trick for overcoming the effects of the inverse square law when working on such a small scale.
+Here, you’ll use a basic food ingredient found in most households to create a simple flat-lay arrangement.
+You’ll learn how to overcome various problems, such as creating depth in the image and keeping items in position.
+You’ll even discover a simple trick for overcoming the effects of the inverse square law when working on such a small scale.

-Ideal for home studio shoots and photographers working in small spaces, this simple shoot is a great way to get creative with minimal equipment and the final result is something you can easily add to your portfolio or even sell.
+This class will teach you how to control exposure and shadow density as you use a combination of fill reflectors to create a warm, sunlit feel.
+Ideal for home studio shoots and photographers working in small spaces, this simple shoot is a great way to get creative with minimal equipment.
+The final result is something you can easily add to your portfolio – or even sell!

 - How to shoot still life photography